-In terms of conceptual interest, it’s valuable to examine your purpose for using numerical facts.
+Before starting to create, examine your purpose for using statistics or data.
 Does the audience need to remember specific numbers?
 Are you using them to persuade?
 Most likely, you’re using statistics and data to make a point.
-When you know the purpose, you can act to make the numbers meaningful.
+When you know the purpose, you can then work on making the numbers meaningful.

 Let’s start with a simple fix.
 Did you ever see a slide, brochure or magazine pull quote that displayed a very large number?
 That’s one simple technique you can use if the number itself is very important and you want to emphasize it.
 This is easy to implement and yet it’s visually appealing.